BiQiWHU/LSENet/README.md

 # LSENet
-Code of our proposed local semantic enhanced ConvNet
+A Fast implementation code of our proposed local semantic enhanced ConvNet

 ### Introduction
 Local Semantic Enhanced ConvNet (LSE-Net) is one of our recent works, which aims to build a robust feature representation for aerial scene recognition.